pmariglia/showdown/README.md

 ## Decision Logic

-Showdown decides which move to make by first simulating all possible transpositions for 2 turns.
+Showdown decides which move to make by first simulating all possible transpositions up to the search depth.
-An evaluation function is used to score each combination of moves and a decision is made about which the best move(s) are.
+An evaluation function is used to score each combination of moves and the safest move is chosen.

+MAX_SEARCH_DEPTH may be set in the config to search any depth desired.
+Leaving this value at the default (2) provides almost instant decisions.
+3 is manageable for most machines.

 Most aspects of Pokémon are accounted for, such as: